anidata/rasp/README.md

 Testing
 -------
-To run the tests install the dev dependencies listed in requirements-dev.txt, start the test server by running
+To run the tests install the dev dependencies listed in requirements-dev.txt and run `pytest`
-`python tests/tiny_server.py`, and run the test suite with `nose2`.